 Cathy Rose, formerly an English teacher at Crane School, is an experienced amateur botanist who serves at the Garden as a docent and leads botanical excursions in season to her specialty areas: Yosemite, Anza-Borrego, and the Eastern Sierra.

-Judy Sanregret is the Director of Education for the Garden, and formerly taught elementary school for 25 years.
+Judy Sanregret is a former Director of Education for the Garden, and formerly taught elementary school for 25 years.
 She has a degree in Sociology from UCSB and teaching credential from San Jose State University.
 She is a Master Gardener and enjoys working with children, families, and schools.

 Nancy Vivrette earned a Ph.D. in Plant Ecology at UCSB, taught at UC Berkeley, and was a seed analyst at Ransom Seed Laboratory until her retirement this year.
 She is a current Research Associate at SBBG.
 Along with her husband Bob Haller, she is updating the conifer section for the revised Jepson Manual.
 Nancy is also an avid birder.